vsranjitroshan/vsranjitroshan.github.io/index.md

 [Back to Project List](#projectlist) &nbsp;&nbsp; _Nov 2018_

 **Overview :**<br>
-The Project involves the creation of an application to automate the design process of a flat-belt drive system.<br>
+This Project involves, the creation of an application to automate the design process of a flat-belt drive system.<br>
 **Manual Process Disadvantages:**<br>
-The manual design calculation is a tiresome process involving many substitutions in pre-derived formulae and in case of design failure during stress testing, the design process has to be repeated again from the beginning.
+The manual design calculation is a tiresome process, involving many substitutions in pre-derived formulae.
+In case of design failure during stress testing, the design process has to be repeated again from the beginning.
 This is not only a tiresome process but also an inefficient one.<br>
 **The Automated Process**<br>
 - Thus with the advancement of faster computing and better user interfaces an application can be programmed or created to automate the above explained process.<br>
 - These programs can produce results with viable inputs in milli-seconds. <br>